getsentry/sentry-javascript/packages/e2e-tests/README.md

 ```

 All that is left for you to do now is to create a test app and run `yarn test:e2e`.

+## Standardized Test Apps

+For some of our integration tests we define a standard for test applications as to how they should look and behave.
+Standardized test apps enables us to reuse the same test suite over a number of different frameworks/SDKs.

+### Standardized Frontend Test Apps

+A standardized frontend test application has the following features:

+- Just for the sake of consistency we prefix the standardized frontend tests with `standard-frontend-`.
+For example
+  `standard-frontend-nextjs`.
+- A page at path `/`
+  - Having a `<input type="button" id="exception-button">` that captures an Exception when clicked.
+The returned
+    `eventId` from the `Sentry.captureException()` call must be written to `window.capturedExceptionId`.
+It doesn not
+    matter what the captured error looks like.
+  - Having an link with `id="navigation"` that navigates to `/user/5`.
+It doesn't have to be an `<a>` tag, for example
+    if a framework has another way of doing routing, the important part is that the element to click for navigation has
+    the correct `id`.
+Text of the link doesn't matter.
+- An empty page at `/user/5`

+### Standardized Backend Test Apps

+TBD